yasufadhili/argc/docs/README.md

 ## 🌈 Join the Community

 If you have questions, suggestions, or just want to say hi, feel free to reach out!
-The Argon community (just me) is always happy to help.
+The Argon community (just me, for now) is always happy to help.

 ---

-**Argon Docs: Because every great language deserves great documentation.** 📚✨
+**Argon Docs: Because every great language deserves great documentation—even in its early days.** 📚✨